 A second statute bans foreign same-sex couples and any couple from a country in which gays and lesbians can legally marry from adopting Russian children.
 And LGBT advocacy groups are among those that face fines under a 2012 law that requires NGOs that receive funding from outside Russia to register as a “foreign agent.”

 All of this amounts to an all-out assault on the liberty and safety of LGBT people in Russia and American corporations must act to avoid complicity in these atrocities — starting with NBC, which owns the U.S. broadcast rights to the Winter Games.
 The Olympics are so important to NBC’s fortunes that NBCUniversal chief Steve Burke went so far as to announce, “The soul of this company is the Olympics.”

 That doesn’t bode well for a tough approach to covering the anti-gay push.
 Bob Costas, who will head NBC’s primetime coverage, said he wants to interview Putin and suggested that NBC would address the issue.
-But the media giant isn’t off to a good start, given MSNBC anchor Thomas Roberts’ recent visit to Moscow as host of the Miss Universe pageant.
-Roberts is a stooge who was used by Putin; NBC’s actual journalists must do better next month in shining a bright light on Putin’s attacks on gays.
+NBC’s journalists must shine a bright light on Putin’s attacks on gays.